inlets/inlets-operator/README.md

 By default the operator will create a tunnel for every LoadBalancer service.

+There are two ways to override the behaviour:

+1) Create LoadBalancers for every service, unless annotated

   To ignore a service such as `traefik` type in: `kubectl annotate svc/traefik -n kube-system dev.inlets.manage=false`

+2) Create LoadBalancers only annotated services

-You can also set the operator to ignore the services by default and only manage them when the annotation is true. `dev.inlets.manage=true`
-To do this, run the operator with the flag `-annotated-only`
+  You can also set the operator to ignore the services by default and only manage them when the annotation is true. `dev.inlets.manage=true` with the flag `-annotated-only`

 ## Monitor/view logs